jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Organization.page.md

 ### Extensions

 The following extensions are defined for use within this profile:
-* The UK Core extension [Extension-UKCore-MainLocation](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-MainLocation?version=2.0.1) extends the Organization resource to support the exchange of information on the organisation's main location, as a reference to a Location resource, which is currently not supported by the FHIR standard.

-* The UK Core extension [Extension-UKCore-AddressKey](https://simplifier.net/resolve?scope=package:fhir.r4.ukcore.stu2@2.0.1&filepath=package/Extension-UKCore-AddressKey.json) extends the Address datatype to support the storage of address identifiers such as the Unique Property Reference Number (UPRN).

-* The HL7 common extension [organization-period](http://hl7.org/fhir/R4/extension-organization-period.html) describes the date range that the organisation should be considered available.
+* Data Standards Wales Extensions:
     * {{pagelink:Extension-DataStandardsWales-AliasType}} is used to specify the nature of each alias.
     * {{pagelink:Extension-DataStandardsWales-SuccessorOrganization}} is used to identify the successor organisation that continues the delivery of services after the end date recorded for the organisation.
+* UK Core Extensions:
+    * [Extension-UKCore-AddressKey](https://simplifier.net/resolve?scope=package:fhir.r4.ukcore.stu2@2.0.1&filepath=package/Extension-UKCore-AddressKey.json) extends the Address datatype to support the storage of address identifiers such as the Unique Property Reference Number (UPRN).
+    * [Extension-UKCore-MainLocation](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-MainLocation?version=2.0.1) extends the Organization resource to support the exchange of information on the organisation's main location, as a reference to a Location resource.
+* HL7 International Extensions:
+    * [Organization-Period](http://hl7.org/fhir/R4/extension-organization-period.html) describes the date range that the organisation should be considered available.
+    * [Translation](https://www.hl7.org/fhir/R4/extension-translation.html) supports Welsh named organisations.

 ### Slices